AdonisJS Adapter Installation

 },

-// Optional: A function to determine if the user is authenticated to access the Lens dashboard.
+// Optional: An asynchronous function to determine if current request is authenticated.

 isAuthenticated: async (ctx) => {